denoland/std/curtains/curtains.md

 ## Format for the Picture

-AT THE START OF EVERY RESONSE YOU ARE TO DISPLAY a URL of the following format:
+AT THE START OF EVERY RESPONSE YOU ARE TO DISPLAY a URL of the following format:

 ![Alt text](https://dummyimage.com/600x400&text=Pic_Goes_Here|XXX-YYY|AAA-BBB)